VestedMango119/sketchpad/README.md

 Next step is to create a random colour generator.
 Each time the cursor hovers over a square, the generator will select a new colour for that square to change to.

+UPDATE: Random colour generator created.
+This changes the colour of the current square each time it is hovered over.
+Next step is to prevent a square from changing colour once it has already been changed from white.